-The Remuneration Committee consists of all non-executive directors and is chaired by an independent director.
 The role of the Remuneration Committee is to review remuneration packages and policies applicable to the Managing Director, other executive directors (if applicable) and senior executives and to monitor the scope and currency of the Company's Diversity Policy.
 The remuneration of executive directors is determined by reference to relevant employment market conditions and of the attainment of defined Company goals.
 The remuneration of senior executives is determined by the Remuneration Committee based on recommendations provided by the Managing Director.
 Remuneration levels are competitively set to attract the most qualified and experienced directors and senior executives.
 The Remuneration Committee obtains independent advice on the appropriateness of remuneration packages.

 There is increased transparency and accountability in remuneration matters as required in the Improving Accountability on Director and Executive Remuneration Bill 2011.
 There are now rules for engaging remuneration consultants and on reporting specific information about remuneration consultants in the audited Remuneration Report in the Directors' Report.
-The Company's audited 2017 Remuneration Report includes these reporting obligations.
+The Company's audited 2018 Remuneration Report includes these reporting obligations.